Rural Home Health Services

 - Limitations in insurance coverage affecting service provision

 Home health workers in rural areas face other difficulties, such as traveling long distances on poor roads or in inclement weather.
-In addition, as rural areas become more ethnically diverse, providers may experience challenges in serving people from cultures other than their own and who may or may not speak the same language.
+In addition, as rural areas become more ethnically diverse, providers may experience challenges in serving people from different cultures and those who may not speak the same language.

 Some communities actively foster partnerships that allow home health professionals to maximize their time and provide the highest possible level of service.
-The Rural Monitor article Rural Post-Acute Care: Healthcare Leaders Offer Practical Solutions to Workforce Challenges describes creative ways in which the Eastern Maine Health System's VNA Home Health Hospice reaches patients in remote areas who might not otherwise receive needed care.
+The Rural Monitor article Rural Post-Acute Care: Healthcare Leaders Offer Practical Solutions to Workforce Challenges describes creative ways in which one home health agency in Maine reaches patients in remote areas who might not otherwise receive needed care.

 Telehealth visits can fulfill the requirement, as long as they originate at an approved site.
-This means that the patient receiving the service could be located in a doctor's office, a hospital, or a skilled nursing facility, but not the patient's home.
+This means that the patient can be located in a doctor's office, a hospital, or a skilled nursing facility to receive the telehealth service, but not the patient's home.

-What effect do the January 2018 federal rules have on rural home health agencies (HHAs)?
+What effect do recent federal policy changes have on rural home health agencies (HHAs)?